-Favorable pricing in LTL and full-truckload shipping is likely to persist, given tightening industry capacity and rational rate-setting among most carriers.
+Favorable pricing in both LTL and full-truckload shipping is likely to persist, given tightening industry capacity and rational rate-setting among most carriers.

-Con-way's full-truckload can leverage the LTL segment's broad network infrastructure (including fueling stations and maintenance shops), an unusual advantage for a truckload carrier.
+Con-way's full-truckload unit can leverage the LTL segment's broad network infrastructure (including fueling stations and maintenance shops), an unusual advantage for a truckload carrier.
 Read more

-Con-way's LTL segment competes with industry heavyweights FedEx and UPS.
+Con-way's core LTL division competes with industry heavyweights FedEx and UPS.
 Both competitors have substantially increased their presence in LTL shipping during the past decade.

-The truck driver shortage will probably place upward pressure on wages and recruiting costs in the years ahead.
+The intensifying truck driver shortage will probably place upward pressure on wages and recruiting costs in the years ahead.
 Read more

 Con-way is one of the largest less-than-truckload carriers in the United States, with 300-plus service centers and 9,300 tractors in its LTL segment, Con-way Freight.
 About Read more